calebchris000/calebchris000/README.md

 ## Professional Summary

-As a seasoned full-stack developer, I bring a unique blend of technical expertise and creative problem-solving to every project.
+As a seasoned software engineer, I bring a unique blend of technical expertise and creative problem-solving to every project.
 While I excel across the full stack, I have a particular affinity for backend development, relishing the opportunity to architect complex systems and optimize server-side logic.
 This passion is complemented by my frontend skills, allowing me to create cohesive, end-to-end solutions.

-My experience includes successfully integrating React frontends with Ruby on Rails backends, demonstrating my adaptability across different technology stacks.
+My experience includes successfully integrating React frontends with NestJS backends, demonstrating my adaptability across different technology stacks.
 I've contributed to projects of various scales, consistently delivering clean, well-documented, and maintainable code.

 ## Approach